 While there is no comprehensive way to measure what public schools are the best in the nation, a few surveys look at data, including high school graduation rates and college readiness, to determine which states have the best schools.

 WalletHub ranked each state's public schools for "Quality" and "Safety" using 33 relevant metrics.
-Metrics included high school graduation rate among low-income students, math and reading scores, median SAT and ACT scores, pupil-teach ratio, the share of armed students, number of school shootings between 2000 and June 2020 bullying incidence rate, and more.
+Metrics included high school graduation rate among low-income students, math and reading scores, median SAT and ACT scores, pupil-teach ratio, the share of armed students, the number of school shootings between 2000 and June 2020, bullying incidence rate, and more.
 Based on these metrics, Massachusetts, Connecticut, and New Jersey have the best public schools in the United States.

 Massachusetts has the best public school system in the U.S. 48.8% of Massachusetts's eligible schools ranked in the top 25% of high school rankings, a total of 167 schools.
 Massachusetts has the highest math and reading test scores in the U.S. and the second-highest median ACT score of 25.1.
 Massachusetts also has one of the lowest bullying incidence rates in the country and is considered one of the best states for teachers.
 Massachusetts is also the most educated state in the country.